Free Contractor Guide · No Email Required

 California

 California has the strictest licensing and COI requirements in the country.
-The Contractors State License Board (CSLB) requires a bond for all licensed contractors.
-Workers comp is mandatory for any contractor with W-2 employees — no exceptions.
+The Contractors State License Board (CSLB) requires a bond for all licensed contractors. is mandatory for any contractor with W-2 employees — no exceptions.
 Commercial projects in Los Angeles, San Francisco, and San Diego have increasingly strict COI compliance requirements, often demanding $2M/$4M GL limits and extensive additional insured language.
 California contractor insurance requirements

 Texas